jmmcd/jmmcd.github.com/_posts/2022-11-28-no-need-for-innateness-in-ai.md

 Some people argue that evolutionary learning of this type is not learning.
 This is a clear-cut case of [disputing definitions](https://www.lesswrong.com/posts/7X2j8HAkWdmMoS8PE/disputing-definitions).
 Tom Mitchell would say this *is* learning: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." Here, T consists of the tasks of *lifetime* learning, while E is the experience of many organisms' success or otherwise.

 But I don't care whether we call evolution "learning" or not!
-The point is that if wanted to, we could design an AI system in the same way.
+The point is that if we wanted to, we could design an AI system in the same way.
 Everything that pro-innateness people want to build in, we could instead learn.

 Maybe that would work well, maybe not -- I'll talk more about that below.
 Maybe there are other reasons to argue in favour of innateness.
 But **the human brain provides no evidence in favour of innateness in AI systems**.